Querent-ai/querent-docs/querent/docs/advanced/architecture.md

 - **Entity Recognition:**  Identifies and extracts key entities from the data.
 - **User-Provided Entities:** Allows users to input specific entities or concepts, ensuring that the analysis is tailored to their needs and context.
 - **Attention Mechanism:** This mechanism focuses on the most relevant parts of the data, facilitating the extraction of semantic triples that capture the relationships between identified entities or concepts.
-- **Contextually Aware Embeddings:** Converts extracted semantic triples into [contextually aware embeddings](../advanced/contextually_aware_embedding.md), also referred to as knowledge vectors.
+- **Attention-Based Graph Embeddings:** Converts extracted semantic triples into [Attention-Based Graph Embeddings](../advanced/attention_embedding.md), also referred to as knowledge vectors.
 These vectors act as precise pointers to relevant knowledge, laying the foundation for the [semantic data fabric](../advanced/explore_data_fabric.md).

 ### Graph and Vector Knowledge Representation